GSA/digitalgov.gov/content/posts/2015-01-29-nasa-reaches-new-frontiers-in-3d-printing.md

 3D printing has gone out of this world.

-Earlier this month, DigitalGov covered the [NIH 3D Print Exchange](https://www.WHATEVER/2015/01/15/the-future-will-be-printed-in-3d/), where 3D printing is supporting scientific learning and research.
+Earlier this month, DigitalGov covered the [NIH 3D Print Exchange](({{< relref "the-future-will-be-printed-in-3d.md" >}})), where 3D printing is supporting scientific learning and research.
 Today, we’re highlighting a project that is reaching brand new heights: NASA’s In-space Manufacturing Initiative.

 ## Self-Sufficiency in Space